How can you reach your 50's and still not know what to do with your life?

 The start of the website

 I was invited in 2006 by the Modern British Collections section of the British Library to have my website archived as part of the national effort to archive representative websites from the UK web space in advance of the introduction of legal deposit for digital materials.
-The website has been archived roughly twice a year since 2006, with the archive sets available on the UK Web Archive.
-I am indexed in the Science and Technology section, under the headings of Popular Science and of Environment.
-In the latter, it is also part of the British Countryside collection of related internet sites.
+The website was archived roughly twice a year since 2006, with the archive sets available on the UK Web Archive.
+I am indexed in the British Countryside collection of related internet sites.

 Wildland Research Institute